Composer and Music Producer Programme

 Listen to the Debussy Mirrored Project below:

-The Composer programme offers:
+The Composer and Music Producer programme offers

-- A bespoke mentoring and tuition package
+· A bespoke mentoring and tuition package

-SWMS runs these courses on the philosophy of self, peer and professional evaluation in a safe, intensive but relaxed atmosphere, enabling you to explore and push your learning boundaries to their limits.
+SWMS runs these courses on the philosophy of self, peer and professional evaluation in a safe, intensive but relaxed atmosphere, enabling you to explore and push your learning boundaries to the limits.